-The Afghanistan Trade and Revenue Project (ATAR) is designed to support Afghanistan’s accession to the World Trade Organization (WTO), increase Afghanistan’s international trade, and provide the government with support to improve its ability to generate revenue to replace donor assistance.
+USAID’s Afghanistan Trade and Revenue Project (ATAR) improves the integration of regional trade by developing cross border transit agreements, improving economic growth and stability in the region.
+The project supports Afghanistan’s accession to the World Trade Organization (WTO), works with the public and private sector to increase the country’s international trade, and provides the Afghan government with support to improve its ability to generate revenue to replace donor assistance.

-1) Liberalized Trade Policies: improving the capacity of the Government of the Islamic Republic of Afghanistan (GIRoA) to formulate and implement a liberal policy framework for trade and investment in accordance with international standards, including WTO accession.
-Countries which have successfully implemented such policies associated with WTO accession have experienced a 20% increase in GDP over the subsequent five-year period.
+- Improving the capacity of the Afghan government to formulate and implement a modern policy framework for trade and investment in accordance with international standards, including WTO accession.